KBlixt/Emhanced/README.md

 long it takes to complete and then double it as a delay just to be safe.
 Rebooting should do this as well if you choose to do that instead.

+# Suggestions

+The script is fairly easy to modify and if there are any other feature suggestions they should be fairly quick to implement.
+Just open an issue in this repository and I'll have a look at it.
+Or pm me on reddit /u/waraxx